nat-henderson/terraform-provider-dominos/docs/index.md

 If you would prefer to do your own filtering, you can get access to every item on the dominos menu in your area using this data source.
 This data source takes in `store_id` and provides `menu`, a list of all (186, at my dominos) `name`/`code`/`price_cents` blocks.

 For the love of all that's holy, do not accidentally feed this data source directly into the `dominos_order`.
-This will be expensive and probably pretty annoying to the Dominos store, which will be serving you 1 of each 2-liter bottle of sode, 1 of each 20oz bottle, at least 4 different kinds of salad, probably like 6 different kinds of chicken wings, and I think 12 of each kind of pizza?
+This will be expensive and probably pretty annoying to the Dominos store, which will be serving you 1 of each 2-liter bottle of soda, 1 of each 20oz bottle, at least 4 different kinds of salad, probably like 6 different kinds of chicken wings, and I think 12 of each kind of pizza?
 (Small, medium, large) x (Hand Tossed, Pan, Stuffed Crust, Gluten Free)?
 Oh plus breads.
 There's breads on the menu, I found that out while trawling through API responses.
 I wonder who eats those.
 Are they good?
 Let me know!

 ## Resources